oldme/harvests/README.markdown

  The only thing that changes is the syntax of calling those functions.
 You call those functions in a Harvest context that magically detects dependencies, make calls,etc.

   Simple Example:

         // we assume 2 functions (asynchronous APIs).
 The only conventions is that success(returnedResult) will be called by these APIs when they succeed loadPenguin(id,success, error)
             loadPenguinFamily(father,mother, success, error)

-    // now, let's see how we load some Penguins var harvest = require("harvest").newHarvest();
+    // now, let's see how we load some Penguins var harvest = require("asyn-harvest").newHarvest();

          harvest.load('@father',loadPenguin, 'MrPenguin');
          harvest.load('@mother',loadPenguin, 'MrsPenguin');